aguerrero232/aguerrero232/README.md

 - 🔭 I’m working as an Infrastructure Automation Engineer where I am solidifying my skills in python, kubernetes, ansible, and many other tools while also delivering high impact workflows, applications, and automations.

-- 🌱 I’m currently studying to get the Certified Kubernetes Application Developer certificate
+- 🌱 I’m currently studying advanced topics in Ansible; such as dynamic inventory

 - 👯 I’m looking to collaborate on automation tools and applications utilizing ai and ml